nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-primary">

-:information_source: **Tips**: JavaFX works with `ObservableList` to populate the UI components.
+:bulb: **Tips**: JavaFX works with `ObservableList` to populate the UI components.
 However, we can wrap this `ObservableList` inside a `SortedList` which accepts a `Comparator` as an argument.
 In this way, we only need to set this argument if we want to sort something in the UI.

 </div>